 Depression on Halloween?
 You’re probably wondering who could possibly be depressed on Halloween—the holiday designated for candy-eating and dressing up in fun costumes.
 Well, the truth is that many people struggle with depression on Halloween and every other holiday.
-In fact, the National Alliance on Mental Illness estimates that 350 million people worldwide suffer from depression right now; and that number doesn’t get any better with the coming holidays or celebrations.
+In fact, the National Institute of Mental Health (NIMH) estimates that 19.4 million US adults (or 7.8%) had at least one major depressive episode in 2019, and that number doesn’t improve with the coming holidays or celebrations.

 The development of depression can be caused by a multitude of elements: postpartum, the death of a loved one, or even the change of the seasons.
 But one key factor that plagues those who suffer from depression is loneliness.
-If you anticipate being alone this Halloween, here are 7 great ways to fight those familiar feelings of depression:
+If you anticipate being alone this Halloween, below are 7 great ways to fight those familiar feelings of depression.

 1) Get into the holiday spirit and put up some decorations.